googleads/googleads-dotnet-lib/README.md

 Google's DoubleClick Ad Exchange Buyer API service lets developers design computer programs that interact directly with the DoubleClick Ad Exchange Buyer platform.
 With these applications, advertisers and third-parties for buyers can more efficiently - and creatively - manage their large or complex DoubleClick Ad Exchange Buyer accounts and campaigns.

 The AdWords and DoubleClick Ad Exchange Buyer API DotNet Client Library makes it easier to write .NET clients to programmatically access AdWords or Ad Exchange Buyer accounts.
 The complete documentation for the AdWords API is available from  https://developers.google.com/adwords/api/docs/.
-The DoubleClick Ad Exchange Buyer API docs are available from https://developers.google.com/ad-exchange/buyer-soap/
+The DoubleClick Ad Exchange Buyer API docs are available from https://developers.google.com/ad-exchange/buyer-soap/.

 ##Features

-- Support for .NET SDK 2.0 and above
+- Support for .NET SDK 2.0 and above.
-- Outgoing and incoming SOAP messages are monitored and logged
+- Outgoing and incoming SOAP messages are monitored and logged.
-- Support for API calls to production system or sandbox
+- Support for API calls to production system or sandbox.
-- Tracking of all API usage
+- Tracking of all API usage.
-- Report downloading in XML or CSV formats
+- Report downloading in XML or CSV formats.

 ##Downloading the client library